gbadev-org/gba-makefile-template/README.md

 This repository provides a solid template Makefile for GBA development with devkitARM, supporting C, C++, and Assembly.

+Note that this template requires GNU Make 4.3.
+Most systems should have it, however LTS Linux distros like Debian 10 or Ubuntu 20.04 might not.
+Check with `make --version`.

 ## Usage

 - Modify the options inside `Makefile` to suit your needs, and run `make`.